Call4Cloud | MMP-C | Autopilot | Device Preparation

 Don’t Be a Menace to Autopilot While configuring Your WUfB in the Hood

-This blog will be about the famous reboots you could encounter when using Autopilot.
-In this blog, I am going to show you what would happen when you target a WUfB to a device group and try to enroll a Windows 11 device with Autopilot for pre-provisioned deployments.
+This blog will discuss the famous reboots you could encounter when using Autopilot.
+I will also show you what happens when you target a WUfB to a device group and try to enroll a Windows 11 device with Autopilot for pre-provisioned deployments.

 Of course, I will also show you how to fix it on your own until Microsoft comes up with a solution!